Skip to content

 With Effortless, you define the table and reference it in your API handler via deps.
 The framework wires everything — table name, IAM permissions, typed client.
 Tables use a single-table design with a fixed envelope: pk, sk, tag, data, and optional ttl.

-import { defineTable, defineApi, unsafeAs } from "effortless-aws";import { z } from "zod";
+import { defineTable, defineApi } from "effortless-aws";

 type Task = { tag: string; title: string; done: boolean; createdAt: string };